-The LPA has held detailed negotiations with the applicant and agreement has been reached on the majority of the required Heads of Terms and financial contributions.
-However no agreement has been reached between the applicant and Hertfordshire County Council as Education Authority regarding Primary School contributions.
-In addition agreement has yet to be reached with Henlow Parish Council re The Railway Play Space impact and contribution levels towards expanding / improving this facility.
+The LPA has held detailed negotiations with the applicant and agreement has been reached on the required Heads of Terms and financial contributions including Education contributions and where such contributions should be spent.
 The full list of S106 matters are set out below:

-Element Detail and Justification Secured by Status

-condition or

-Section 106

-Affordable On site provision of 57 affordable S106 obligation Agreed by

-Housing dwellings based on 65% rented applicant

-tenure (units of mixed size) and 35%

-intermediate tenure (units of mixed

-size)

-NHDC Planning Obligations

-Supplementary Planning Document

-Submission Local Plan Policy HS2 'Affordable Housing'

-Anordable floating

-Primary Education Contribution of £1,916,226 based on a S106 obligation Not agreed

-educations 0.44 FE (Form of Entry) primary pupil by applicant

-yield arising from the site.

-Contribution to be spent on primary

-education in the local area - to be

-agreed between Hertfordshire

-County Council and Central

-Bedfordshire Council.

-Policy SP7 'Infrastructure

-requirements and developer

-contributions'

-Planning Obligations SPD
+Element Detail and Justification Secured by condition or Section 106 Status Affordable Housing On site provision of 57 affordable dwellings based on 65% rented tenure (units of mixed size) and 35% intermediate tenure (units of mixed size) NHDC Planning Obligations Supplementary Planning Document Submission Local Plan Policy HS2 S106 obligation Agreed by applicant 'Affordable Housing' Primary Education educations Contribution of £1,918,226 based on a 0.44 FE (Form of Entry) primary pupil yield arising from the site.
+Contribution to be spent on expansion of Derwent Lower School in Henlow Camp following agreement between Hertfordshire County Council and Central Bedfordshire Council education authorities.
+S106 obligation Agreed by applicant Policy SP7 'Infrastructure requirements and developer contributions' Planning Obligations SPD

 Secondary Education contributions Full contribution based on Table 2 of the HCC Toolkit index linked to PUBSEC 175.
-To be used towards the expansion of The Priory School, Hitchin Amount before index linking: £371, 931.00 Policy SP7 'Infrastructure requirements and developer contributions' Planning Obligations SPD and HCC Toolkit S106 obligation Agreed by applicant Library Services Full contribution based on Table 2 of the HCC Toolkit index linked to PUBSEC 175.
+To be used towards the expansion of The Priory School, Hitchin Approx amount before index linking : £371,931.00 Policy SP7 'Infrastructure requirements and developer contributions' Planning Obligations SPD and HCC Toolkit S106 obligation Agreed by applicant Library Services Full contribution based on Table 2 of the HCC Toolkit index linked to PUBSEC 175.
 To be used towards the development of a CreatorSpace and reconfiguring of floorspace at Hitchin library.
-Amount before index linking: £25,999.00 Policy SP7 'Infrastructure requirements and developer contributions' Policy 51 of the North Hertfordshire District Local Plan No. 2 with Alterations.
-Planning Obligations SPD and HCC Toolkit S106 obligation Agreed by applicant Youth Services Contribution towards the development of outreach work based out of the Bancroft Centre in Hitchin or its re-provision.
-Amount before index linking: £7,024.00 Policy SP7 'Infrastructure requirements and developer contributions' S106 obligation Agreed by applicant
+Approx contribution: £25,999.00 Policy SP7 'Infrastructure requirements and developer contributions' Policy 51 of the North Hertfordshire District Local Plan No. 2 with Alterations.
+Planning S106 obligation Agreed by applicant Youth Services Obligations SPD and HCC Toolkit Contribution calculated on the basis of a payment per dwelling towards the development of outreach work based out of the Bancroft Centre in Hitchin or its re- provision.
+Amount before index linking : £7,024.00 Policy SP7 'Infrastructure requirements and developer contributions' S106 obligation Agreed by applicant